 ‘…an acute event characterised by a worsening of the patient’s respiratory symptoms that is beyond day-to-day variation and leads to a change in medication.’3

-The multinational ECLIPSE study of 2138 patients published in 2010 showed that the exacerbation rate of patients with COPD varied from an average of 0.85 events per year in patients with moderate airflow limitation to 2.0 events per year in patients with severe airflow limitation.4
+The 2010 ECLIPSE study demonstrated that the rate of COPD exacerbations was variable, from an average of 0.85 events per year in patients with moderate airflow limitation to 2.0 events per year in those with severe airflow limitation.4

 Bert is a 75-year-old retired fitter who lives by himself.
 He was diagnosed as having COPD 10 years ago.
 He also suffers from osteoarthritis of the knees, for which he takes paracetamol when needed.
 He usually has mild breathlessness on exertion and takes salbutamol as relief medication administered via metered-dose inhaler (MDI) and tiotropium given regularly once per day via a dry-powder inhaler (DPI).
 Over the last two days he has rapidly become short of breath on dressing, and he is using his salbutamol every 4 hours.
 He has also started coughing up green sputum.